 Keep the conversation going.

-This doesn’t mean that you need to check in with your child weekly—nor do we recommend it unless you want to have one grumpy teenager on your hands.
-But talk to your child occasionally to see if they’ve added any new colleges or majors to their list, if they want to visit any colleges soon, or if they have any questions you might be able to help with.
+This doesn’t mean that you need to check in with your child weekly, nor do we recommend it unless you want to have one grumpy teenager on your hands.
+But talk to your child about college occasionally to see if they’ve added any new colleges or majors to their list, if they want to visit any colleges soon, or if they have any questions you might be able to help with.

 Make decisions together.